 It was another logical, solid step forward, and one that ensured Sandhausen sporting director Otmar Schork’s hope that "he has the potential to make the breakthrough in the second division" came to fruition.

 His 13 goals and nine assists in 48 second-tier appearances, including seven strikes this season to push Sandhausen into the thick of the promotion hunt, were enough to suggest to Freiburg he has the ability to go even further still.

-“Lucas has proven his ability in front of goal in the second division, and offers a good balance between going forward and pressing when we don’t have the ball,” Freiburg’s Sporting Director, Klemens Hartenbach, said after completing the transfer.
-“We’ve been watching Lucas since his Oldenburg days.
-He has developed and we believe he can take the next step with us.”
+"Lucas has proven his ability in front of goal in the second division, and offers a good balance between going forward and pressing when we don’t have the ball,” Freiburg’s Sporting Director, Klemens Hartenbach, said after completing the transfer in during the winter window.
+"We’ve been watching Lucas since his Oldenburg days.
+He has developed and we believe he can take the next step with us."

-Given the ease with which he has climbed the football ladder so far, there is no reason to think Höler won’t prove Hartenbach as good as his word.
+Given the ease with which he has climbed the football ladder so far and slotted in at Freiburg, starting all four of the club's Bundesliga outings so far in 2018, there is no reason to think Höler won’t prove Hartenbach as good as his word.